uasoft-indonesia/vuetail/README.md

-# tailvue
+# @vuetail/core
-Tailvue is a tailwind component framework for Vue.js
+Vuetail is a tailwind component framework for Vue.js